-Taking the controler off to better look inside, it's clear that dust and bugs found their way into the water tank.
+Taking the controller off to better look inside, it's clear that dust and bugs found their way into the water tank.

 It seems the tube at the pressure side of the pump, leading up to the screw cap's output pipe came off.

 I used the hose that came with the pump, a soft, rubbery like hose.
-The hose was completely desintegrated, probably chemically damaged by whatever chemicals are present in the acidic water.
+The hose was completely disintegrated, probably chemically damaged by whatever chemicals are present in the acidic water.